Platform Why Atrean Pricing Request Private Demo

 • AI functionality is minimal; not a forward-looking AI platform

-• Multi-month onboarding makes it a significant organisational commitment
+• Multi-month onboarding makes it a significant organizational commitment

 • Often described by family offices as "powerful but never fully set up"

-Our honest assessment Addepar is genuinely powerful for offices with dedicated data operations teams and budgets above $500M who need institutional-grade LP reporting infrastructure.
-For offices in the $100M–$500M range seeking real-time intelligence, automated workflows, and AI capabilities without a dedicated platform admin, the cost-to-utility ratio is difficult to justify.
-You would be paying for capabilities you will use 20% of, while the 80% you need daily — capital call management, document extraction, live AI analysis — remain unsolved.
+Our take Addepar is genuinely powerful for offices with dedicated data operations teams and budgets above $500M that need institutional-grade LP reporting infrastructure.
+For offices in the $100M–$500M range looking for timely portfolio intelligence, workflow automation, and AI support without a dedicated platform admin, the value equation is harder to justify.
+A large share of what you would be paying for may sit unused, while daily needs like capital call management, document extraction, and AI-assisted analysis are less directly addressed.

 Masttro